devopscenter/dcBootstrap/README.md

 bootstrap any other developer.
 The steps on this page prior to running RUN-ME-FIRST.sh would only be done one time and the results will be stored in a bootstrap tarball that can be used by subsequent developers.
 Then, all that needs to be done by other developers, is to have access to the directory that has the RUN-ME-FIRST.sh script and execute it.

+    NOTE: The developers other than the first one will have their AWS keys created for them that will be assoicated with an IAM user (for AWS).
+These keys will be put alongside any other keys in the .aws/config and .aws/credentials associated with the customer name that is given when RUN-ME-FIRST.sh is executed.

 - One of the tasks is to create a set of key/value pairs that can be used when RUN-ME-FIRST.sh is executed.